RamSharan3007/Securin-assessment/README.md

 * **Data Integrity**: Used `@JsonIgnoreProperties(ignoreUnknown = true)` to handle inconsistent or extra fields in the raw dataset without causing parsing errors.

 ---

-**Would you like me to also generate the SQL script file separately so you can include it in your submission folder?**